 Unstable relationships are a characteristic of Borderline Personality Disorder -- but what does an unstable relationship actually look like?
 This article describes a common and very confusing failure pattern that evolves over time.

-A common and very confusing failure pattern of relationship instabilty is described in this article.
+A common and very confusing failure pattern of relationship instability is described in this article.
 A relationship can present with this characteristic failure pattern over time.
 This pattern may take months or even years to evolve.
-The phases are typically not completely successive -- there is typically cycles of forward and backward movement between phases.
+The phases are typically not completely successive -- there are typically cycles of forward and backward movement between phases.

 Love - the Vulnerable Seducer Phase

-Like many things that seems too good to be true, this is.
+Like many things that seem too good to be true, this is.
 This is borderline personality disorder idealization.

 It will all seem so real because it is real in her mind.
 But what is happening is not what you perceive to be happening.